cudmore/pie-analysis/video-player/readme.md

 ## Known bugs

  - [fixed] Has some problems when it reaches end of file.
- - [fixed] Resizing window will sometimes cause a crash.
+ - [bug is back!!!]
+Resizing window will sometimes cause a crash.
  - Check that avconv (used by PiE server on Pi) always generates valid mp4 files.
 See [here](https://trac.ffmpeg.org/ticket/7365).
 In at least one file, getting errors like 'Invalid NAL unit size' and 'Error splitting the input into NAL'.
 Maybe save original .h264 on Pi so we can convert later if neccessary.

 ## To Do (important)

+ - Clicking on a chunk (gray bar) should select chunk (in chunk view).
  - Streamline interface for blinding.
-Make a system where wehen handed to a scorer, they can not activate non-blinded interface (they are locked into blinding).
+Make a system where when handed to a scorer, they can not activate non-blinded interface (they are locked into blinding).
 Try and add a password to switch between one and the other.
- - [done] Implement second layer of blinding with 'parts' to evenly distribute random chunks through file
  - Update numEvents in video list as we add/delete events
- - Select and go to next event when event is deleted (if next event exists)
- - Add option to turn off delete event warning
  - Make menu interface to create random chunks file from folder.
 So we can do it in stand-alone app
  - Add dIndex to events so we can always show events in list with 'index' column as 1,2,3,...
  - When editing chunks, do not allow video list selection